📅 Last updated: August 2026

 - Missing version history or update dates

-- "Free Premium" or similar misleading claims
+- "Free Premium" and similar misleading claims

 User Responsibility